Maxthod/learning-code/README.md

 ### Express
 [Express](https://expressjs.com/) is a simple framework in NodeJS used to make javascript backends run on NodeJS.

+### JSON
+[JSON](https://www.json.org/json-en.html) (JavaScript Object Notation) is a lightweight data-interchange format.
+It is easy for humans to read and write.
+It is easy for machines to parse and generate.
+We use this format to exchange data often through HTTP.

 ## Super Hero Project
 The Super Hero is a RESTful API to manage super heroes and their missions.

-You can read/create/update/delete heroes and missions.
+You can read/create/update/delete heroes and their missions.

-One hero can have many mission (one-to-many relationship).
+One hero can have many missions (one-to-many relationship).

-Each hero and mission has a unique ID.
+Heroes and missions have a unique ID.

 ### Models
 ```